 Elements debugging #

 The mini app debugging experience is very familiar to anyone who has ever worked with Chrome DevTools.
 There are some important differences, though, that make the workflow tailored to mini apps.
 Instead of the Chrome DevTools' Elements panel, mini app IDEs have a customized panel that is tailored to their particular dialect of HTML.
 For example, in the case of WeChat, the panel is called Wxml, which stands for WeiXin Markup Language.
 In Baidu DevTools, it's called Swan Element.
 ByteDance DevTools calls it Bxml.
 Alipay names it AXML, and Quick App references the panel simply as UX.
 I will dive into these markup languages later.

-Inspecting the WebView on a real device via chrome://inspect/#devices reveals that WeChat DevTools was deliberately hiding the truth.
+Inspecting the WebView on a real device via about://inspect/#devices reveals that WeChat DevTools was deliberately hiding the truth.
 Where WeChat DevTools showed an

 <image>, the actual thing I am looking at is a custom element called